DS-100/fa22/lecture/lec02.md

 slides:
 ---

-# Lecture 2 – Data Sampling and Probability
+# Lecture 2 – Sampling and Probability

 Presented by Anirudhan Badrinath and Dominic Liu